SGreene12/hello-world/README.md

 # hello-world
-Learning how to us Github
+Learning how to us Github affords the possiblity of creating incredible websites!